madewithmu/madewithmu.github.io/_posts/2024-12-10-retirement-plans.markdown

 Mu-ish and we were able to quickly build what teachers, beginners and those who support them asked for.
 Almost ten years later, there are lots of well funded and supported tools that fulfil the reason Mu was created.
-Furthermore, we (the core team) are volunteers and our lives have moved on to new jobs, new interests and new communities.
+Furthermore, we (the core team) are volunteers and our lives have moved onto new jobs, new interests and new communities.
 However, we all feel very fond of Mu, and proud of what we have achieved, so we want to honour the community that has coalesced around Mu and ensure the retirement is smooth, predictable and doesn't leave